TWENTIETH ANNUAL ZOETROPE: ALL-STORY SHORT FICTION CONTEST

 First prize is $1,000; second prize, $500; and third prize, $250.
 The prizewinners and honorable mentions will be considered for representation by William Morris Endeavor, ICM, the Wylie Agency, Regal Literary, the Elaine Markson Literary Agency, Inkwell Management, Sterling Lord Literistic, Aitken Alexander Associates, Barer Literary, the Gernert Company, and the Georges Borchardt Literary Agency.

-The winning story, “Seeing Diane Arbus” by Lindsay Zibach, will be published at this website as a special online supplement to the Winter 2016/2017 issue.
+The winning story, “Seeing Diane Arbus” by Lindsay Zibach, has been published as a special online supplement to the Winter 2016/2017 issue.

 The 2017 Short Fiction Contest opens July 1; for details, please visit the website this summer.